2017 Saint Petersburg Metro bombing: Casualties

-Fifteen people died during the attack, of whom seven during the attack and eight later from their injuries.
-As reported by the Russian Ministry of Health, 64 people were injured Thirty-nine people were hospitalised, of whom six had critical injuries.
+Fifteen people died due to the attack, of whom ten during the attack and five later from their injuries.
+As reported by the Russian Ministry of Health, 64 people were injured.
+Thirty-nine people were hospitalised, of whom six had critical injuries.
 Children were among those injured.

 The fifteen people killed were identified as thirteen Russian citizens, a Kazakh man and an Azerbaijani woman.

 Perpetrator

 The suspected perpetrator behind the attacks was identified by Kyrgyzstan and Russian intelligence services as Akbarzhon Jalilov (sometimes spelled Akbarjon Djalilov), an ethnic Uzbek 22-year-old Kyrgyz-born Russian citizen.
 He was sentenced to life in prison.

 Jalilov was born in 1995 in Osh, Kyrgyzstan, and arrived in Moscow around 2011.
 According to Russian newspaper Moskovskij Komsomolets, Gazeta.ru reported he had worked as a cook at a sushi bar in 2015, while other sources claimed Jalilov had worked in a garage before disappearing weeks prior to the attack.
 Interfax said authorities believe he had ties to radical Islamic groups.
 Russian media has reported that he traveled to Syria in 2014 and trained with Islamic State militants.
-On 26 April, a group called the Imam Shamil Battalion has claimed responsibility the attack, and said that the bomber was acting on orders from al-Qaeda.
+On 26 April, a group called the Imam Shamil Battalion claimed responsibility for the attack, and said that the bomber was acting on orders from al-Qaeda.
 The statement, posted by SITE Intelligence Group, said the bomber, Akbarzhon Jalilov, had acted on instructions from al-Qaeda leader Ayman al-Zawahiri.
 In considering the incident, researchers had already illustrated that 'analysis should not focus exclusively on recent developments and Daesh', but rather look at the 'broader context' including the 'range of groups with which Central Asian radicals are involved.'

 Initial reports

 On 3 April 2017, investigators said they believed the attack was a suicide bombing and identified a Central Asian as the suspected perpetrator.
 Some reports initially misidentified the suspect as a 22-year-old from Kazakhstan who was an IT student at St. Petersburg State University of Economics.
 He had been reported missing.
 This individual was later correctly identified as a victim of the attack.
 The suspect was later identified as a 23-year-old native of Kyrgyzstan with Russian citizenship and with links to international militant groups.
-The man with a beard wearing a skullcap contacted police to clear his name.
+A man with a beard wearing a skullcap contacted police to clear his name.
 Interfax later said only one person was involved.
 The man with the beard turned out to be a former paratrooper from Bashkortostan.